uimoow/devcontainer-playground/README.md

+# devcontainer-playground

+## Optimized Devcontainer Setup
+This branch improves the development container setup by optimizing the Dockerfile and Docker Compose configuration for better build performance, runtime behavior, and maintainability.
+The Devcontainer named playground-flask-mysql-optimize.

-# Dockerfile Optimization: Steps & Checkpoints
+### Steps & Checkpoints

-## 1. How to Optimize Dockerfile
+#### 1. How to Optimize Dockerfile

-### 1.1 Reduce Unnecessary Layers
+##### 1.1 Reduce Unnecessary Layers

 Combine multiple RUN commands into one.
 This makes fewer image layers and reduces image size.

 ```dockerfile
 RUN apt-get update && apt-get install -y \